imagej/imagej.github.io/_pages/scripting/jython/examples.md

 `2.
 A boolean, to show the generated java code in a tab of the Script Editor.`

-Here is a small example, using <i>Weaver.method</i>, that uses imports.
+Here is a small example, using `Weaver.method`, that uses imports.
 The script subtracts "10" from every pixel:

     from net.imglib2.type.numeric.real import FloatType
     from net.imglib2.img.display.imagej import ImageJFunctions as IJF